Prof. Alexis MaizelCell and Developmental biology

 Our current and future research concentrate on understanding how cell polarity, growth and division articulate to specify distinct identities in the developing lateral root.

-In the context of the Bertalanffy live podcast, Michael Stitz and Alexis Maizel discuss their research with roots, their career, the challenges of managing work and family and how small changes can have large impact.
+In the context of the Bertalanffy live podcast, Michael Stitz and Alexis Maizel discuss their research with roots, their career, the challenges of managing work and family and how small changes can have a large impact.
 In german.